Ferdi265/wl-mirror/README.md

   on start, the region is translated into output coordinates when the output moves, the captured region moves with it when a region is specified, the <output> argument is optional

+stream mode:
+  in stream mode, wl-mirror interprets lines on stdin as additional command line options
+  - arguments can be quoted with single or double quotes, but every argument must be fully quoted or fully unquoted
+  - unquoted arguments are split on whitespace
+  - no escape sequences are implemented
 ```

 The [`scripts/`](scripts/) folder contains examples on how `wl-mirror` can be used.